gofynd/fdk-client-swift/documentation/application/USER.md

 | body | PasswordLoginRequestSchema | yes | Request body |

-Use this API to login or register using an email address and password.
+Enables login using an email and password combination.

 *Returned Response:*